top of page

 Yes - as long as our clinic (Breathe Physio and Pilates) is listed on the plan.

-Regardless of which physiotherapist you see, please keep in mind there are no further Medicare rebates or private health insurance claims available on your out of pocket cost.
+Please keep in mind there are no further Medicare rebates or private health insurance claims available on your out of pocket cost.

 6. I'm a DVA white card or gold card holder, can I see you?